A recent post referred to Charles Howe Ivens and his daughter Catherine Sophia Ivens who eventually married John Ruckle.

 Doris Kathleen Bernard grew up to marry James Sinclair, (1908-1984) a Canadian politician born in Crossroads, The Grange, Banffshire, Scotland.
 He had moved to Vancouver with his family in 1911 to join his father, who had already emigrated a year earlier.
 Sinclair studied engineering at the University of British Columbia and was awarded a Rhodes scholarship in 1928 to study mathematics at St John’s College, in the University of Oxford.

 James Sinclair married Doris Kathleen Bernard (born February 11, 1920, Penticton, British Columbia) in Saint Stephen’s Anglican Church, West Vancouver on November 2, 1940.

-They had one daughter, Margaret Joan Sinclair (b.1948 Vancouver, B.C.) who became an author, actress, photographer, former television talk show hostess, and social advocate for people with bipolar disorder.
+I thought they had just one daughter, Margaret, but I am helpfully advised by Faye Cassia that there were four other sisters: Lin, Janet, Betsy and Heather.
+Margaret Joan Sinclair (b.1948 Vancouver, B.C.) became an author, actress, photographer, former television talk show hostess, and social advocate for people with bipolar disorder.
 Margaret Joan Sinclair met Pierre Trudeau in 1966 while on holiday in Tahiti, aged 18 years, and they married in March 1971.